dpaschgit/lbaasv1/README.md

 # Load Balancer Self-Service Platform

 This project provides a modular, containerized mock Load Balancer as a Service (LBaaS) platform.
-It includes a Backstage UI scaffold, a Python FastAPI backend API, mock services for TCPwave IPAM and ServiceNow CMDB/Ticketing, and translator modules for F5 (AS3), AVI, and NGINX load balancers.
+It includes a Backstage UI scaffold, a Python FastAPI backend API, mock services for TCPwave IPAM and ServiceNow CMDB/Ticketing, and translator modules for F5 (AS3), AVI, and Nginx load balancers.

 ## Project Structure